derektypist/numeric-palindrome/README.md

 * `Empty field`
 * `Number not an integer (e.g. 65.7)`

-As a user, I want to see what number I have entered, as long as the input is valid.
+As a user, I want to see what number I have entered and if that number is a palindrome as long as the input is valid.

+As a user, if I enter 141, I should get the message `Number 141 is a palindrome.` on the second line.
-As a user, I want to see if the number is a palindrome or not.
+As a user, if I enter 142, I should get the message, `Number 142 is not a palindrome.` on the second line.

 As a user, for every time I hit the submit button, I want to see fresh information.
 As a user, I want to reset if I make a mistake for example.
+As a user, I expect placeholders on the input field.
+As a user, I want an indication of required on the label, so that I know that it is compulsory to enter something in the field.

 The valid number is between 0 and 9999999999 and it is an integer.